1934 FIFA World Cup: Qualification and participants

-32 countries applied to enter the tournament, so qualifying matches were required to thin the field to 16.
+For the first time, teams had to play qualifying matches to enter the competition: 32 countries applied to enter the finals tournament, of which 16 qualified.
 Even so, there were several notable absentees.
 Reigning World Cup holders Uruguay declined to participate, in protest at the refusal of several European countries to travel to South America for the previous World Cup, which Uruguay had hosted in 1930.
 As a result, the 1934 World Cup is the only one in which the reigning champions did not participate.
 The British Home Nations, in a period of self-imposed exile from FIFA, also refused to participate, even though FIFA had offered England and Scotland direct entry to the tournament without qualification.
 Football Association committee member Charles Sutcliffe called the tournament "a joke" and claimed that "the national associations of England, Scotland, Wales and Ireland have quite enough to do in their own International Championship which seems to me a far better World Championship than the one to be staged in Rome".

 Despite their role as hosts, Italy were still required to qualify, the only time the host needed to do so.
 The qualifying matches were arranged on a geographical basis.
-Withdrawals by Chile and Peru meant Argentina and Brazil qualified without playing a single match.
+Withdrawals by Chile and Peru meant that Argentina and Brazil qualified without playing a single match.

-Twelve of the 16 places were allocated to Europe, three to the Americas, and one to Africa or Asia (including Turkey).
-Only 10 of the 32 entrants, and four of the 16 qualified teams (Brazil, Argentina, United States and Egypt, the first African team to qualify for a World Cup finals tournament), were from outside Europe.
+Twelve of the sixteen places were allocated to Europe, three to the Americas, and one to Africa or Asia (including Turkey).
+Only 10 of the 32 entrants, and 4 of the 16 qualified teams (Brazil, Argentina, United States, and Egypt, the first African team to qualify for a World Cup finals tournament), were from outside Europe.
 The last place in the finals was contested between the United States and Mexico only three days before the start of the tournament in a one-off match in Rome, which the United States won.